edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

   </p>
 </div>

-The VPC template for &#8220;VPC with Public and Private Subnets&#8221; will only create a single public and private subnet.
+The VPC template for "VPC with Public and Private Subnets" will only create a single public and private subnet.
 But we will want to leverage two public and two private subnets, across two AZ in order to build a true highly available solution.
 Therefore we now need to create another public and private subnet within the VPC.

-Let&#8217;s start by creating another public subnet.
+Let's start by creating another public subnet.
 Pick a different AZ to the one that was selected when creating the VPC.
 Also try to come up with a pattern for assigning the CIDR blocks.
 Here I use even numbers for the third octet in case it is a public subnet and uneven numbers in case it is a private subnet (See Figure 4).

 <div id="attachment_2178" style="width: 610px" class="wp-caption aligncenter">
   <a href="/content/uploads/2016/02/003-VPC03.png" rel="attachment wp-att-2178"><img src="/content/uploads/2016/02/003-VPC03-600x315.png" alt="Figure 4: Add another Public subnet" width="600" height="315" class="size-large wp-image-2178" srcset="/content/uploads/2016/02/003-VPC03-600x315.png 600w, /content/uploads/2016/02/003-VPC03-350x184.png 350w, /content/uploads/2016/02/003-VPC03.png 655w" sizes="(max-width: 600px) 100vw, 600px" /></a>